Skip to navigation Skip to content

 Beryllium Copper

-Beryllium Copper (BeCu) can be fabricated into specific shapes, the most common we see in EMI shielding applications being “fingers.”
+Beryllium Copper (BeCu) can be fabricated into specific shapes, the most common we see in EMI shielding applications being "fingers."
 A high-performance metal, BeCu provides shielding over a broad range of frequencies and is a good fit when your design requires repeated opening and closing of an enclosure providing an improved compression set.
+These conductive gaskets are particularly effective in applications requiring both EMI shielding and spring-like properties.

 Getting it Right: Conductive Gasket Material